albatror/adkv/README.md

  - On the Linux console (host) start the server by : sudo -E ./apex_dma

 VISUALS :
+ - Overlay information and the list of viewers are hidden by default to prevent screenshot detection at start - Both can be activated in Overlay menu (INSERT by default to activate config)
  - ESP Box, XP Level, Line, Name, Distance, Skeleton
  - ESP Seer Health and Shield
  - Circle FOV